devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Volume queue length can affect latency.
 The volume queue length is the number of pending I/O requests for a device.
 Queue length must be correctly calibrated with I/O size and latency to avoid creating bottlenecks, either on the guest operating system or on the network link to Amazon EBS.
 - Your account has a limit on the number of EBS volumes that you can use and the total storage available to you.
 You can request an increase in your limits if required.
 - For gp3 and io2 volumes types, you can dynamically change the provisioned IOPS or provisioned throughput performance settings for your volume.
+- io1, io2 and gp3 support provisioning IOPS performance separately from the volume size.
 - Once your EBS volumes are in operation, you can monitor them and verify that your volumes are providing optimal performance and cost effectiveness using AWS Compute Optimizer.
 - EBS Snapshot events are tracked through CloudWatch events.
 - You can copy any accessible snapshot that has a completed status.
 - Pricing is based on provisioned volume size, IOPS and throughput billed per second (prices in months are 30 days based).
 When calculated you need to take into account the default IOPS and throughput (gp3 3000 and 125).
 - Striped volumes: The striped configuration uses a RAID 0 style process to increase the volume size and increase performance for the combined EBS volumes.
 - You can encrypt both the EBS boot and data volumes of an EC2 instance.
+- To determine the minimum provisioned capacity to support your desired sustained IOPS, you divide the sustained IOPS by the IOPS-to-volume capacity ratio.

 #### Snapshot encryption